Mondoo Docs

 You can also use cnspec to assess public repos and open source projects your team depends on. cnspec evaluates the risk a project poses to your business.

-To scan GitHub organizations and repos, cnspec needs access.
-You give cnspec the access it needs through the GitHub API.
+With this approach, you give cnspec the access it needs through the GitHub API.
 First, you create GitHub personal access token.
 Then you share that token with cnspec using an environment variable.

 Create a GitHub personal access token